NotMithical/mpv-config/Minimal/README.md

 > Required for watching youtube videos.
 Place executable in the same directory as the MPV executable.

 **[Tclkit](https://tclkits.rkeene.org/fossil/wiki/Downloads)**
-> Latest with extensions enabled.
-Required for using the context menu.
-Rename executable to `wish.exe` and place in the same directory as the MPV executable.
+> Required for using the context menu.
+Place the latest executable with extensions enabled, renamed to `wish.exe`, in the same directory as the MPV executable.

 ## Scripts used